SheoranPranshu/Building-Custom-Rom/S-02 Setup zram.md

 - Change the things in that file like above and remove '#' before PERCENT/ALGO/PRIORITY.

-- You can lz4 aslo for ALGO instead of zstd.
+- You can use 'lz4' aslo for ALGO instead of 'zstd'.

 - Percent is how much zram you want like here 75 percent of my ram i.e, like 24 gb for 32gb physical ram.